-M&V Consideration Planned Approach Settlement Population All projects for a given Aggregator with fewer than 365 days (one Definition (Calendar Quarter) year) of savings accrued during a given calendar quarter.
-Analytical Method Individual premise regression with synthetic control profiles 1 as an independent variable.
+M&V Consideration Planned Approach Settlement Population All projects for a given aggregator with fewer than 365 days (one year) Definition (Calendar Qtr) of savings accrued during a given calendar quarter.
+Analytical Method Individual premise regression with synthetic control profiles as an independent variable.
 The seasonal Time of Week Temperature (TOWT) model includes 168 hour-of-week dummy variables, a temperature spline, and one or more granular profiles acting as a synthetic control.
 The profiles will be based on a segmentation scheme.
 Preliminary segments are described under Ex-Post NMEC Methods.
-Implementer Mendota Group (w/ Evergreen Economics, Cascade Energy, and RHA as subcontractors) Calculation Software R and PostgreSQL Calculation Software Upfront capture of typical efficiency attributes: Data Collection Strategies project location project installation start and completion date equipment type, quantity, capacity, and specifications Periodic capture of AMI data for participants and of AMI data and metadata for comparison group (for matching) Back-end consolidation of participant meter data, performance estimates, and incentive payments Performance Metrics Hourly kWh savings Aggregate peak kW savings Aggregate net peak kW savings Annual kWh savings Daily therm savings Annual therm savings Weighted Average EUL Total System Benefit Weather Normalization Settlement and reporting will be based on actual ex-post measurement of savings during the 2025-2028 observation period.
-Regression models developed using data from the baseline period will predict population loads during the performance period, normalizing for weather.
-Total System Benefit Calculation Net Present Value of 2025-2036 avoided costs 2 for climate zone 7 3 and a discount rate of 7.55% 4 divided by 12 is used for TSB, calculated separately for every hour of the year.
+Contractors Mendota Group and Evergreen Economics Calculation Software R and PostgreSQL Data Collection Strategies Upfront capture of typical efficiency attributes: project location project installation start and completion date equipment type, quantity, capacity, and specifications Periodic capture of AMI data for participants and of AMI data and metadata for comparison group (for matching) Back-end consolidation of participant meter data, performance estimates, and incentive payments Performance Metrics Hourly kWh savings Aggregate peak kW savings Aggregate Super Peak kW savings Annual kWh savings Daily therm savings Annual therm savings Weighted Average EUL Total System Benefit Weather normalization Settlement and reporting will be based on actual ex-post measurement of savings during the 2025-2028 observation period.
+Regression models developed using data from the baseline period will be used to predict population loads during the performance period, normalizing for weather.
+Total System Benefit Calculation Net Present Value of 2025-2036 avoided costs for climate zone 7 and a discount rate of 7.55% divided by 12 is used for TSB, calculated separately for every hour of the year.

-1 Abadie, Alberto.
+&lt;sup>8 Abadie, Alberto.
 2021.
 "Using Synthetic Controls: Feasibility, Data Requirements, and Methodological Aspects."
 Journal of Economic Literature, 59 (2): 391-425.

-2 Based on applicable Avoided Cost Calculator (ACC).
+&lt;sup>9 Based on applicable Avoided Cost Calculator (ACC).

-3 ACC pricing differences across the six SDG&E climate zones are negligible, and zone 7 contains the majority of the SDG&E population.
-As such, zone 7 was selected as representative of the entire SDG&E territory.

-4 SDG&E authorized Rate of Return.
+&lt;sup>10 ACC pricing differences across the six SDG&E climate zones are negligible and zone 7 contains the majority of SDG&E population.
+As such zone 7 was selected as representative of the entire SDG&E territory SDG&E authorized Rate of Return.